Miracle Shower and Tub Cleaner

 I hate cleaning the shower in my master bathroom.
 I have tried many different cleaning products, and most of them contain harsh chemicals.
-When I saw this article claiming the results of this magic homemade shower and tub cleaner, I knew I had to give it a try.

 The great thing about this DIY cleaner is that it is non-toxic, and made from only two ingredients: white vinegar and blue Dawn dishwashing liquid.